SPIQE 2025: Secure Protocol Implementations in the Quantum Era Munich, Germany, June 24, 2025 |

 Venue

-The workshop will be co-located with ACNS 2025 (the 23nd International Conference on Applied Cryptography and Network Security), held in Munich, Germany, between 23-26 June 2025.
+The workshop will be co-located with ACNS 2025 (the 23nd International Conference on Applied Cryptography and Network Security), held in Munich, Germany, on June 24, 2025.

 Contact